 The world would be full of intelligence.
-It might seem scary for you but for the majority of the world, it's a considerable risk for the next leap of the mankind.
-The next leap of the mankind is to upgrade the current civilization into the next level.
+It might seem scary for you but the majority of the world, it’s a considerable risk for the next leap of mankind.
+The next leap of mankind is to upgrade the current civilization to the next level.

 My thoughts on Infinite Intelligence

 To me, infinite intelligence is not just a theory – it’s something I’m looking forward to.
 And I’m sure that one day we are going to live in this reality!

 Once we can train our machine-learning algorithm to become self-aware, it’ll be able to absorb new and better information and teach itself how to solve problems and improve itself after each interaction.

 It will understand how it works, what makes it tick – its learning mechanisms as well as basic things such as how to act to match its goals.